Code-Institute-Submissions/TheArcade/README.md

 **06 Feb:** I could find that my initial idea to create three games for the project is not possible considering the deadline.
 I will complete only the current game I'm currently working on.
 The name the Arcade must be changed to the game name "Memory".
 I will add more features to this game if I have enough time, to make it nicer.

+**06 Feb:** The difference in terms of pixels between the House Stark Crest and the characters pictures was causing too many problems, the character pictuare was squared, but the crest was not.
+I used lightroom to make the crest squared, now it's much easier to have a balanced and better organised game table.

 ## Deployment